 The Entegra Coach Owners Association (ECOA) is a chapter of the Family Motor Coach Association (FMCA).
 The ECOA chapter exists to promote social, recreational, and informational exchange activities that provide for the enjoyment and pleasurable use of family member coaches.

-The Entegra Coach Owners Association is a great place to meet people and build lasting friendships with others who share the joy and enthusiasm for their Entegra Coaches as well as our legacy owners of Travel Supreme Class A Motorhomes.
+The Entegra Coach Owners Association is a great place to meet people and build lasting friendships with others who share the joy and enthusiasm for their Entegra Class A Diesel motorcoaches as well as our legacy owners of Travel Supreme Motorhomes.
 We started this group in August of 2013, and our hope is to connect people, to share the joy (and the occasional tribulation) of these fine coaches, and of course, to visit some great places along the way.

 What is the "Entegra Family" & What does it mean to you?